Tyronn Lue: Orlando Magic (2003–2004)

 Lue played with the Orlando Magic in 2003–04 and had a lot of minutes alongside Tracy McGrady, but the team had the worst record in the NBA that season: 21–61.

 Houston Rockets (2004)

-After the season concluded, Lue, McGrady, Juwan Howard, and Reece Gaines were traded to the Houston Rockets for Steve Francis, Cuttino Mobley and Kelvin Cato.
-In Houston, Lue saw a notable decrease in playing time due to the overabundance of point guards on the Rockets' roster.
+After the season, Lue, McGrady, Juwan Howard, and Reece Gaines were traded to the Houston Rockets for Steve Francis, Cuttino Mobley, and Kelvin Cato.
+In Houston, Lue's playing time decreased due to the overabundance of point guards.

 Atlanta Hawks (2004–2008)

 Lue was traded mid-season to the Atlanta Hawks for Jon Barry.
 Lue starred in Atlanta, although again his team had the worst record in the NBA and their worst record in franchise history: 13–69.

 On August 30, 2005, Lue re-signed with the Hawks.

 Dallas Mavericks (2008)

 On February 16, 2008, Lue was acquired by the Sacramento Kings in a trade that sent Mike Bibby to the Hawks.
-He was waived by the Kings on February 28, 2008, without playing a game for them.
+He was waived by the Kings on February 28 without playing a game for them.
 After clearing waivers, Lue signed a contract with the Dallas Mavericks on March 4.